UW Bothell STARS Program

 This built-in support system helps you build relationships, confidence, and a strong sense of belonging.

-• A full support team for guidance throughout your journey
+- A coordinated support team that provides guidance throughout your college journey.

 We’ll help you explore your purpose, set goals, prepare for your career, and build a supportive, inclusive community that promotes diversity, equity, inclusion, justice, well-being, belonging, and persistence.

-Summer Bridge Week is a one-week (August 16-21) immersive summer residential experience that helps you transition to college with confidence.
+Summer Bridge Week is a one-week immersive residential experience in August designed to help you transition to college confidently.

 Am I eligible?